 Many problems are uncovered as the result of tips and complaints from honest people who are not certain of all the facts.
 That’s perfectly all right.
 The information provided by you will be forwarded to the Internal Audit Department or another university contact for review and, if needed, further investigation.
 The more information you can provide, the more it will facilitate the review.

 No. CU EthicsLine is being provided as an additional communications tool for employees.
 We recommend first speaking with your supervisor or other appropriate level of management within your organization to report or address conflicts and suspected problems.
 If your concern involves fiscal misconduct (fraud, theft, embezzlement, abuse or waste of university resources), you are encouraged to report the issue to Internal Audit via the CU EthicsLine or by contacting Internal Audit at 1800 Grant Street, Suite 600, Denver, Colorado 80203, by telephone: 303-837-2195, or by fax: 303-837-2190.
 Email can be directed to: Agnessa.Vartanova@cu.edu.

 You can report fiscal misconduct to the state of Colorado's fraud hotline at 303-869-3020.
 These calls are fielded by the State of Colorado's Controller's Office.
 For more information go to: http://leg.colorado.gov/agencies/office-state-auditor/report-fraud-conce...

 There are no rewards offered.
 However, fraud, serious violations of policies and illegal acts can result in the loss of jobs, raises and funding.
 Avoiding or correcting such problems will benefit students, fellow employees and constituents.
 In addition, you are responsible for reporting such issues by university policy.

-If you follow-up on a report, you will see an indication as to whether your report matter is resolved, but, due to confidentiality requirements, you will not necessary be informed as to how the matter was resolved.
+If you follow up on a report, you will see an indication as to whether your report matter is resolved, but, due to confidentiality requirements, you will not necessarily be informed as to how the matter was resolved.